BYU-ITC-544/milestones/milestone-1/Milestone 1 - Initial Design.md

 1. Database (MYSQL, Postgres, MariaDB)
 1. Backup and restore solution (Bacula, Duplicati, UrBackup)
 1. DHCP Server (OPNSense, Windows Server)
+1. Metric Server (Graphite or InfluxDB)

 You don't have to use the above suggestions if you want to try something else out.
 You can also change which one you use if you find it will not work for your solution.
-If there is a technology or system you want to work with but is not in the requirements you can add it and we can look at swapping it out for a different requirement.
+If there is a technology or system you want to work with, but it is not in the above-mentioned requirements, you can add it, and we can look at swapping it out for a different requirement.

 ### Step 2: Network Diagram

-1. Create a network diagram that meets the above requirements
+1. Create network diagrams (Logical and physical) that meet the above requirements.
+This should be two separate diagrams.
 1. Include what IP addresses (use 10.0.0.0/8 addresses), VLANs (max 10), Subnets, etc. you will use (These should be in the diagram and a separate table)
 1. Justify your design decisions and state any assumptions that you have made

 ### Step 3: Other Design Considerations

 1. Disaster Recovery
-1. Firewall rules
+1. Firewall rules (Rules should follow the principle of least privilege)
-1. Policies, frameworks, and laws that need to be followed
+1. Policies, frameworks, and laws that need to be followed (For example, AUP, Password, Access control.
+Data retention and Disposal, Remote access, etc.)
+   - These do not need to be written but they do need to be listed as items that need to be enforced/ written as part of the project
 1. Devices that should be a physical workstation vs a VM

 This is a list of the users that will be using the system.
 Users will be a mix of in-person, hybrid, and remote.
-Hybrid and remote workers will require a VM but hybrid workers will also need a physical machine.
+Hybrid and remote workers will need a VM, but hybrid workers will also need a physical machine.
 In-person workers will only need physical workstations.
 You can assume that only half of the hybrid workers will be physically present at any one time.

-1. Jane Smith - CEO (Remote)
-1. John Doe - COO (Remote)
-1. Sarah Lee - CMO (Remote)
-1. Michael Chen - CFO (Remote)
 1. Emily Brown - CTO (Remote)
 1. Albert Tay - Director of Fried Chicken (Hybrid)
-1. David Kim - Director of Operations (Hybrid)
-1. Lisa Jackson - Director of Marketing (Remote)
-1. Tom Johnson - Director of Sales (Remote)
 1. Rachel Nguyen - HR Manager (In-person)
 1. Alex Patel - IT Manager (Hybrid)
 1. Karen Taylor - Customer Service Manager (In-person)
-1. Kevin Wong - Product Manager (In-person)
 1. Jessica Rodriguez - Content Writer (In-person)
 1. Ryan Lee - Graphic Designer (In-person)
-1. Taylor Adams - Social Media Manager (Hybrid)
 1. Ben Anderson - Sales Representative (In-person)
-1. Grace Kim - Software Developer (Remote)
 1. Olivia Davis - Data Analyst (Remote)
 1. Eric Nguyen - Network Administrator (Hybrid)
-1. Megan Thompson - Administrative Assistant (Hybrid)

 ### Step 4: Hardware

 You will need to work out how much of the following your design will need.
 We will be getting most of these from surplus so make sure you have a detailed shopping list!

 1. Physical workstations and any peripherals or cables (power, mouse, keyboard, monitors, monitor cables)
 1. Total RAM, CPU, and storage needed for all VMs (We may have to adjust this depending on available resources, we will provide server resources to host your VMs)
 1. Networking hardware (switches, cables, AP, etc.) - You will be making your own ethernet cables and they must be correctly made to a good standard.
 Simply passing the cable test will not be sufficient.

 ### Submission Requirements

-Combine all of your design components into a single detailed technical document.
+Combine all your design components into a single detailed technical document.
 Make sure to include a table of contents, project overview, scope and purpose, and summary at the end.
-It should also contain documentation for all the above steps, Including:
+It should also have documentation for all the above steps, Including:

+1. Title/Cover page
+1. Table of contents
+1. Project overview, purpose and objectives
+1. Any technologies & software you will be using
+1. List of all hosts, their hostnames, OS type and version
+1. Devices that should be a physical workstation vs a VM
-1. A network diagram with IP addresses, VLANs (max 10), Subnets, etc.
+1. Network diagrams with IP addresses, VLANs (max 10), Subnets, etc.
-1. Justify your design decisions and state any assumptions that you have made
 1. Disaster Recovery & Firewall rules outline
-1. Policies, frameworks, and laws that need to be followed
+1. Policies, frameworks, and laws that need to be followed/created
-1. Devices that should be a physical workstation vs a VM
-1. Any technologies & software you will be using
+1. Justify your design decisions and state any assumptions that you have made at each step

 Submit the written technical report in a PDF format.
+Please make sure that all text, tables and images are readable and legible.